Autofit in Excel (Table of Contents)

 - The maximum width of the column is 255 i.e. it can accommodate a maximum of 255 characters, but by increasing its font size or changing the font style can reduce that number.

-- The rows have the maximum height of 409 points, where 1 point is equivalent to 0.035cm.
+- The rows have a maximum height of 409 points, where 1 point is equivalent to 0.035cm.

 - In case the text entered by you is a text wrap in the cell, make sure to click ‘Wrap Text’ or else the height of the cell will be the height of the font.